Padstow railway station, Sydney

-Padstow railway station is located on the East Hills line, serving the Sydney suburb of Padstow.
-It is served by Sydney Trains T8 Airport & South line services.
+Padstow railway station is a heritage-listed railway station located on the East Hills line, serving the Sydney suburb of Padstow.
+It is served by Sydney Trains' T8 Airport & South Line services.

 History

 Padstow station opened on 21 December 1931 when the line was extended from Kingsgrove to East Hills.

 On 5 May 1986, the line was duplicated from Riverwood with a new track laid to the north of the existing one.
 The line from Padstow to Revesby was duplicated around the same time.

 In 2002, the station was upgraded and given a new concourse and lift.

 In 2013, as part of the quadruplication of the line from Kingsgrove to Revesby, through lines were added on either side of the existing pair.